Design Considerations Of The Puddle Duck Racer

 Generally speaking, there are 2 main types of boat hulls: Displacement hulls, and Planing hulls.

 A displacement hull is like a typical sailboat.
-It is round shaped, and as you sail her a wave is created at the bow.
-The harder you push the hull, the bigger the wave gets, the longer it's trough extends.
-When the trough of the wave extends to the full length of the hull, that is called sailing at the hull's full displacement speed.
-One type of displacement hull shape tries to fit that wave, so as you sail inside of it, the water will match and flow evenly at that speed.
-After you reach displacement speed, the harder you push, the deeper the wave gets, and those shapes have a difficult time climbing above their bow waves.
+It has a curve shape to it's rocker and as you sail, a wave is created, starting at the bow.
+The harder you push the hull, the bigger the wave gets and the longer it's trough extends.
+When the trough of the wave extends to the full length of the hull, that is called sailing at the hull's displacement speed.

-A planning hull is shaped like a typical bass boat or jon boat, it has a curved entry and then a long flat run with an abrupt corner at the stern.
-The way a planning hull works is that as you apply power to the hull, it will create a bow wave just like the displacement hull.
-However when you apply more power, because of it's flat hull shape, it will rise up on top of the bow wave, and then start to skim on top of water, which is called planning.
-The compromise of planning hulls is that if you push it at speeds below planning, then the stern corner will drag in the water and create large amounts of resistance.
-This resistance is so great, that it actually takes more energy to push the hull at below planning speeds, than it does just after you have reached planning.
+A planing hull is shaped like a typical bass boat or jon boat, it has a curved entry and then a long flat run with an abrupt corner at the stern.
+The way a planing hull works is that as you apply power to the hull, it will create a bow wave just like the displacement hull.
+However when you apply more power, because of it's flat hull shape, it will rise up on top of the bow wave, and then start to skim on top of water, which is called planing.

-For marking up plywood to cut the rocker, it is not an issue, just bend a batten around 3 or more station marks and make sure your pencil line crosses the 7 station marks at their proper dimensions.
-Or you can bend a single long batten around all the station marks at the same time and clamp them in place.
+To create the hybrid rocker shape, the bends from 2 curves were combined.
+For marking up plywood to cut the rocker it is very simple, drive a nail at each station mark and bend a batten around 3 or more station marks.
+Or you can bend a single long batten around all the station marks at the same time and clamp them in place as shown in the picture to the right.

-For CAD drafters that draw the rocker, it can be frustrating if they don't understand that the rocker is a hybrid shape because most try to draw it using a single arc spanning from bow to stern, and the computer typically will not draw it properly.
+For CAD drafters that draw the rocker on a computer, it can be frustrating if they don't understand that the rocker is a hybrid and try to draw it using a single arc spanning from bow to stern.
+Because of the blended curve, the computer will not draw it properly with a single curve.